Laurencia: Morphology

-Laurencia is a small to medium sized red algae which may appear to be iridescent with thalli reaching up to 40 cm.
+Laurencia is a small to medium-sized red algae which may appear to be iridescent with thalli reaching up to 40 cm.
 Thalli can be branching, which can either be bilateral or spread in all directions.
 Its appendages can be rhizoidal or discoidal in appearance on stoloniferous holdfasts.
 Branch shape appears to be flat or cylindrical in morphology.
 Branchlets may be slightly rigid with a shape that may be blunt, truncate or claviform.

 Laurencia has shown high diversity as a genus, with species having distinct features that can easily be determined within the Laurencia complex.
-Molecular studies using rbcL (RuBisCO, Ribulose-1,5-Bisphosphate Carboxylase Oxygenase, Large chain) have uncovered evidences which divided the Laurencia complex, identiying the genus Laurenciella, which shares similar morphology with Laurencia but has a different rbcL sequence.
+Molecular studies using rbcL (RuBisCO, Ribulose-1,5-Bisphosphate Carboxylase Oxygenase, Large chain) have uncovered evidences which divided the Laurencia complex, identifying the genus Laurenciella, which shares similar morphology with Laurencia but has a different rbcL sequence.

 Distribution

 Laurencia can be found all over the world, in particular in tropical and subtropical regions with warmer waters.
 Its habitats range from tide pools, reef flats, mud flats, and a variety of hard substrates (e.g. rocks, corals), within intertidal and subtidal zones up to 65 m.
 It is also described as "turf-forming" wherein it can cover a majority of hard substrate in some areas.

 In Myanmar, it can be found growing together with some species of Cladophora, Chaetomorpha, Dictyota, Gelidium, Ceramium, Caloglossa, Catenella, Polysiphonia, Acanthophora, and Bostrychia.